The Push Pull, Hot And Cold Relationship

 'As an adult, when this abandonment fear gets activated, it means you’ve regressed to a child state.
 And you will do whatever you can to stop it.
 Perhaps you become desperate, subservient or clingy.
 You repeatedly ask, “Do you love me?”
 You do whatever you can to get someone to stay.
 If you are feeling alone, you might reach out to find anyone to temporarily fill that void, even if it is clearly a bad choice.'

 The responding partner may try to cling, convince or manipulate the ambivalent partner to stop them leaving.
-The ambivalent partner will gain back a sense of power and control over the situation, along with a ego boost.
-This pulling by the responding partner whilst feeding the ego of the ambivalent partner will also intensify their feelings of engulfment, meaning they will feel the need to get even further away.
-Now depending on when the ambivalent partner has created enough distance for their fear of engulfment to subdue their sense of abandonment will replace it.
+The ambivalent partner will gain back a sense of power and control over the situation, along with an ego boost.
+This pulling by the responding partner, whilst feeding the ego of the ambivalent partner will also intensify their feelings of engulfment, meaning they will feel the need to get even further away.
+Now depending on when the ambivalent partner has created enough distance for their fear of engulfment to subdue, their sense of abandonment will replace it.
 They will be back seeking out the responding partner as a means to stop this new feeling of abandonment.
-The responding partner will be so revealed to have their own abandonment triggers calmed that they will likely bend over backwards to accommodate the returning ambivalent partner.
-However, nothing has been done to resolve the issues and the ambivalent partner will again distance when they feel the relationship deepening or when they are triggered.
-Each cycle repeated will often happen faster as both partners fears have been brought to the surface.
+The responding partner will be so relieved to have their own abandonment triggers calmed, that they will likely bend over backwards to accommodate the returning ambivalent partner.
+However, nothing has been done to resolve the issues, and the ambivalent partner will again distance when they feel the relationship deepening or when they are triggered.
+Each cycle repeated will often happen faster, as both partners fears have been brought to the surface.

 Why this pattern effects you like a drug